Acrylic on canvas

 152.5 x 91.5 cm

-All artists proceeds from the sale of this painting will be donated to the Gabrielle Angel Foundation.
+All artists proceeds from the sale of prints of this painting will be donated to the Gabrielle Angel Foundation.